Practicing Mindfulness for Parents

 About Mindfulness

 Mindfulness is a helpful way to decompress if you’re feeling overwhelmed.
-It is designed to help you notice your emotions and calm yourself down in stressful situations.
-It includes breathing exercises, guided meditations and taking a step back from difficult situations.
+It helps you notice your emotions and calm yourself in stressful situations.
+It includes breathing exercises, guided meditations, and taking a step back from difficult situations.
 These habits can give you the time and emotional space you need to solve problems at home.

 Mindfulness Activities